Company-wide installation

 Note

 Be sure to name the license file license in the default directory without any extension.
-There are a couple of system properties related to SmartGit’s license management.
+There are a couple of low-level properties related to SmartGit’s license management.

 To preconfigure only a subset of default options to custom values and leave initialization of other defaults to SmartGit, you may provide reduced versions of the settings .yml files in the default directory.